-1-byte For 1-byte return values, only the following registers are allowed: AL, AH, DL,

-DH, BL, BH, CL or CH.
+1-byte For 1-byte return values, only the following registers are allowed: AL, AH, DL, DH, BL, BH, CL or CH.
 If no register set is specified, register AL will be used.

-2-byte For 2-byte return values, only the following registers are allowed: AX, DX, BX, are allowed: DX:AX, CX:BX, CX:AX, CX:SI, DX:BX, DI:AX, CX:DI, DX:SI, DI:BX, SI:AX, CX:DX, DX:DI, DI:SI, SI:BX or BX:AX.
+2-byte For 2-byte return values, only the following registers are allowed: AX, DX, BX, CX, SI or DI.
+If no register set is specified, register AX will be used.
+4-byte For 4-byte return values (except far pointers), only the following register pairs are allowed: DX:AX, CX:BX, CX:AX, CX:BI, DX:BX, DI:AX, CX:DI, DX:SI, DI:BX, SI:AX, CX:DX, DX:DI, DI:SI, SI:BX or BX:AX.
 If no register set is specified, registers DX:AX will be used.
 This form of the auxiliary pragma is legal for functions of type REAL when using the "fpc" option only.